An1ketGupta/authorization_app/README.md

 ## Overview

-The system provides a foundational implementation of authentication using:
+The system provides a foundational implementation of authentication using the JWTs and have the following functionalities:

 - **User  Signup**
 - **User  Signin**
-- **JWT Token Generation and Storage** (in localStorage)
+- **JWT Token Generation and Storage** (in memoory variable)
 - **Access to Protected Routes** (`/me`)
-- **Logout with Session Handling**
+- **Logout with Session Handling** (not for now)

 ## How It Works

 ### User Signup

 - Users register using a username and password.
-- These credentials are securely stored on the server.
+- These credentials are securely stored on the server in the form of the object.

 ### User Signin

-- Upon successful login, a JWT token is issued and stored in localStorage.
+- Upon successful login, a JWT token is issued and stored in a memory variable.

 ### Protected Route